md-rosh02/KaeLion-Portfolio/README.md

 ### "Initiating the termination of solitude.
 Transfer your data to the Ronin’s core."

 A high-performance, motion-intensive portfolio built for the 2025 digital landscape.
-This project serves as the central archive for the technical operations and professional trajectory of **Mohammed Roshan (Urf Ajeez)**.
+This project serves as the central archive for the technical operations and professional trajectory of Mohammed Roshan.

 ---